Canoe: Culture

 Canoes were developed in cultures all over the world, including some designed for use with sails or outriggers.
 Until the mid-19th century, the canoe was an important means of transport for exploration and trade, and in some places is still used as such, sometimes with the addition of an outboard motor.

 Where the canoe played a key role in history, such as the Northern United States, Canada, and New Zealand, it remains an important theme in popular culture.
-For instance, the birch bark canoe of the largely birch-based culture of the First Nations of Quebec, Canada, and North America provided these hunting peoples with the mobility essential to this way of life.
+For instance, the birch bark canoe of the largely birch-based culture of the First Nations of Canada, and elsewhere in North America provided these hunting peoples with the mobility essential to this way of life.

 Canoes are now widely used for competition — indeed, canoeing has been part of the Olympics since 1936 — and pleasure, such as racing, whitewater, touring and camping, freestyle and general recreation.

 The intended use of the canoe dictates its hull shape, length, and construction material.
 Although canoes were historically dugouts or made of bark on a wood frame, construction materials later evolved to canvas on a wood frame, then to aluminum.
 Most modern canoes are made of molded plastic or composites such as fiberglass, or those incorporating kevlar or graphite.